top of page

 Dr. Lorna Wanzel

 Dr. Lorna Wanzel grew up in England.
 She now lives in Halifax, Nova Scotia where she maintains a very successful private piano theory teaching studio.
-She has over 40 years of experience teaching piano skills, theory rudiments, history of music, harmony, counterpoint, analysis composition and piano pedagogy to students of all ages and levels.
-She is an experienced examiner, clinician, adjudicator and researcher.
+She has over 40 years of teaching experience to students of all ages and levels.

-Dr. Wanzel’s Master of Arts Degree thesis “Private Piano Pedagogy and Educational Theory” was completed at Mount Saint Vincent University, Halifax, Nova Scotia and her Doctor of Education thesis “Independent Music Teachers Building Professional Knowledge Through Collaborative Research” was completed at the University of South Australia, Adelaide, Australia.
+Dr. Wanzel’s Master of Arts Degree thesis “Private Piano Pedagogy and Educational Theory” was completed at Mount Saint Vincent University, Halifax, Nova Scotia, and her Doctor of Education thesis “Independent Music Teachers Building Professional Knowledge Through Collaborative Research” was completed at the University of South Australia, Adelaide, Australia.
+Her desire is to see each of her students reach their highest potential and to attain a life-long love of music.

 6158 Lawrence St.